 Instead, call it a necessary check for keeping children safe.
 Because it is necessary.
-Keep these 9 halloween safety tips for costumes in mind as you help prepare the little ghouls for the big night ahead.

 Big no here to wobbly heels, and definitely no skateboards, bikes, or rollerblades.
 It's dark outside.
 Bumps in the night abound.
 We don't want our little skeletons trick-or-treating at the hospital, right?

 Cross streets safely, and at crosswalks if the street has one.
 Of course we always do this.
 But it's especially important at night.
 Remind little ones that the rules of the road are still in place come All Hallow's Eve.

 Walking through lawns is likely to irk the neighbors, in addition to raising the tripping hazard factor substantially.
 Keep it safe.

 Stay on the well-lit sidewalk, and use the walkway to get to the booty at the home's front door.

 A dark doorway means no treats - and increases the possibility that tricks lying about the walkway unseen will trip up young revelers.

 So why waste precious trick-or-treating time on a dark porch?

 Remind kids to skip the dark houses so they can concentrate on lit ones with candy galore.

 Even pets you and the kids know may get over-excited on this night.
 Keep your pet home, and give neighborhood pets a wide berth tonight.